 *Back to the Bomboloni…*

 – Remove the plastic wrap, and begin by placing about 4 circular donuts into the fryer (I usually fry 4 at a time so that my oil temperature does not drop too quickly).
-You will need to fry these Bomboloni for about 3 minutes per side or until golden brown.
+You will need to fry these Bomboloni for about 2 to 3 minutes per side or until golden brown.

 – After the batch is done frying, place on paper towels, place the next batch of donuts in the fryer.
 Once the new batch is in, you can take the still warm bomboloni and toss them into the sugar, and then set on a new plate or pan to cool.
 Continue doing this until all of your bomboloni are fried.
 Ta-Da!